Liana (name)

 Liana is a female given name.
 It is a short form of Eliana, Juliana, Liliana, Liyana and other names that end in -liana.
 It can also be a botanical name derived from Liana.

+In French Liana comes from the word liane, this name means "to climb like a vine".
+Lianas may be found in many different plant families.
+Bougainvillea is an example of a liana.

+In Arabic, Liana (ليانة) comes from the word Leen (لين), which is a popular name in the Arab world (Liana stills less popular and it is considered as a rare name in Arab countries), they both mean "soft" and "tender", this meaning can be related to other names like Leen (mentioned above), Layan, or Lina.

 Notable people known by the name include: